wein.plus

 Log in Become a Member

-Département in the southeast of France with the capital Privas in the political region Rhone-Alpes, which is named after the river of the same name.
-It is located in the middle of the departments Lozére (west), Haute Loire (northwest), Loire (north), Drôme (east), Vaucluse (southeast) and Gard (southwest).
-The Châtaigne d'Ardèche AOC zone is for chestnuts.
-A speciality is the wine "Cuvée des vignes d'antan" from hybrid varieties (see under Jacquez).
-From the beginning of the 1980s, the famous wine trading and wine producer Louis Latour pioneered this area.
-The climate is Mediterranean with mild winters and hot dry summers.
-The vineyards cover 7,500 hectares of vineyards on mainly limestone and sandstone soils.
-The vineyards are part of the Rhône wine region.
-The AOC areas are:
+Department in south-east France with the capital Privas in the political region of Rhone-Alpes, which is named after the river of the same name.
+It lies in the middle of the departments of Lozére (west), Haute Loire (north-west), Loire (north), Drôme (east), Vaucluse (south-east) and Gard (south-west).
+The Châtaigne d'Ardèche AOC area is for chestnuts.
+A speciality is the "Cuvée des vignes d'antan" wine made from hybrid varieties (see under Jacquez).
+From the early 1980s, the wine trading house Louis Latour did pioneering work here.

 Voices of our members